icemiliang/vot/README.md

 # Vot
 ## A C++ library for computing variational optimal transportation

-This package includes the prototype codes for reproducing the mapping in Figure 4 (b) of the paper:
+This package includes the prototype codes for reproducing the map in Figure 4 (b) of the paper:

 Mi, Liang, Wen Zhang, Xianfeng Gu, and Yalin Wang.
 "Variational Wasserstein Clustering."
 In Proceedings of the European Conference on Computer Vision (ECCV), pp. 322-337.
 2018.